typohnebild/numpy-vs-mir/README.md

 As mentioned above, the sweep method in the Gauss-Seidel algorithm as well as the intergrid operations restriction and prolongation are accelerated with the [Numba jit decorator](https://numba.pydata.org/numba-doc/latest/reference/jit-compilation.html).
+During development we also used the jit decorator with the argument `parallel=True`.
+Nevertheless, this shows no significant effect in our implementation, so we not use that argument for our benchmarks.
 We also experiment with the
 _[Intel Python Distribution](https://software.intel.com/content/www/us/en/develop/tools/distribution-for-python.html)_
 to speed up our implementation.